joakimk/toniq/README.md

 ### Speed

 * [ ] Custom and infinite max\_concurrency
   - Probably only enforced on a VM-level.
-Two vms of max\_concurrency 10 can run 20 concurrent jobs.
+Two VMs of max\_concurrency 10 can run 20 concurrent jobs.
 Document how it works.
   - Idea: use GenEvent of finished/failed to drive it?
 * [ ] Be able to skip persistence
 * [ ] Simple benchmark to see if it behaves as expected in different modes